-The company is scheduled to report its Q4 2022 results on Jan.
-26. Through the first nine months of 2022, despite the decline in its assets under management, T. Rowe Price still managed to generate 43 cents of operating income from each dollar of revenue.
+The company reported its latest results on Jan.
+26. In 2022, despite the 24.5% decline in its assets under management, it managed to generate 33.4 cents of adjusted operating income from each dollar of revenue.

-The company pays a $1.20-a-share quarterly dividend that currently yields a healthy 4.1% T. Rowe Price has increased its dividend for 35 consecutive years.
+The company pays a $1.22-a-share quarterly dividend that currently yields a healthy 4.4%.
+T. Rowe Price has increased its dividend for 37 consecutive years.

-The Buckle (NYSE:BKE) is a SMID-cap apparel, footwear and accessories retailer with a current market capitalization of $2.2 billion and a penchant for special dividends.
+Buckle (NYSE:BKE) is a SMID-cap apparel, footwear and accessories retailer with a current market capitalization of $1.9 billion and a penchant for special dividends.

 I’ve been writing about Buckle’s capital allocation practices for over a decade.
 “By my calculation, Buckle has achieved an annualized total return of 26.6% since the end of 2007 through Nov.
 23, with 11.6 percentage points from dividends (76% of the special variety) and 15 percentage points from capital appreciation,” I wrote on Nov.
 29, 2012.

-If you’re an income investor, BKE is a stock that ought to be on your watch list.
+If you’re an income investor, BKE should be on your watch list of dividend stocks.

 As semiconductor companies go, Texas Instruments is not the most glamorous, making analog chips, embedded processors and even electronic calculators.
 Who could forget the TI-35?
-But, of course, its calculators are a very tiny piece of its business, accounting for 7% or less of Texas Instruments’ $5.24 billion in Q3 revenue.
+But, of course, its calculators are a very tiny piece of its business.
+In 2022, they accounted for just 2% of Texas Instruments’ $20.03 billion in revenue.

 The company focuses on capital allocation.
 As a result, it separately reports quarterly information such as cash generation, free cash flow as a percentage of revenue, and cash returned to shareholders.
-Its 12-month cash flow from operations rose 6% in the third quarter to $9.04 billion.
-However, its capital expenditures were 124% higher to $3.11 billion, cutting its free cash flow by 17% to $5.92 billion.
+In 2022, its cash flow from operations was $8.72 billion, which was flat compared to 2021.
+However, its capital expenditures were 14% higher at $2.8 billion, cutting its free cash flow by 6% to $5.92 billion.

 You can’t do any of this without free cash flow.
 It’s got plenty.